New Fortnite Season Will Not Be Available On iPhones, As Judge Sides With Apple

 Dan Ives, a tech analyst at Wedbush Securities, said Epic carefully timed its public fight, but he said Apple, the most valuable company in the world, is a formidable opponent.

 "Epic tried to strike when the iron was hot: Go after Apple, groundswell a social media movement," Ives said.
 "But it comes down to the courts.
-And going up against Apple, it's like trying to dunk over Lebron."
+And going up against Apple, it's like trying to dunk over LeBron."

 Epic hoped its lawsuit would help Fortnite re-enter Apple's app store, but a federal judge this week ruled in favor of Apple.

-Note: Editor's note: Apple is among NPR's sponsors.